damoun/iot-temp/README.md

 ## Compile

-Compile the program with the following command :
+Compile the program with the following command:
 ```
 platformio run
 ```

 ## Upload

-On every upload, you need to put the ESP8266 in upload mode by pressing the GPIO0 button and the reset button.
+On every upload, you need to put the ESP8266 in upload mode:
+- On huzzah, you have to press the GPIO0 button and the reset button.
 The LED should be red.
+- On wemos, you have to press the RESET button and power on the board.
+The LED should blink.

-To upload the compiled program to the ESP8266, use the following command :
+To upload the compiled program to the ESP8266, use the following command:
 ```
 platformio run --target upload
 ```